mparno/fenics-web/source/programmers-reference/cpp/mesh/PrimitiveTraits.rst

     The documentation on this page was automatically extracted from the DOLFIN C++ code and may need to be edited or expanded.

-    .. cpp:function:: template <typename Primitive_, typename Kernel> struct PrimitiveTraits

-        Forward declaration for a general Traits class.
-This traits class is supposed to provide a datum function, which returns a geometric primitive object, which type corresponds to the primitive type (Point, PointCell, Tetrahedron(Cell) etc.) and the passed geometric CGAL kernel.